-With notes of scotch, roasted barley and melted chocolate, this world premiere harvest from the He family transcends the boundaries between black tea and roasted oolong to reach new levels of complexity . . .
+With notes of chocolate, toasted barley and subtle florals, this innovative harvest from the He family transcends the boundaries between black tea and roasted oolong to new levels of complexity . . .

 Mr. He is extremely proud of his oxidized teas.
 He is the only farmer in the whole village of Laoshan who has mastered the art of creating the rich malt chocolate flavor that the tea can yield.
 He is able to produce such incredible tea because of the labor he puts into the process.
 In addition to meticulous chemical-free farming and hand picking before dawn, Mr. He adds the traditional three day sun roasting oxidation to this tea for a truly full body.
 Next, he sets aside a full eight hour day of hand-tossing the leaves over extremely low heat to create the enzymatic reaction that defines oolong.

-The full four day process from picking to finishing that created this batch of less than thirty pounds is well worth it.
-The flavor is uniquely sweet and citrusy like pineapple with cinnamon caramel notes usually only seen in budset Yunnan black teas.
+The full four day process from picking to finishing that created this fresh batch of less than fifty pounds is well worth it.
+The He family first made this tea in the spring of 2013, and this fresh harvest is a beautiful continuation of a new tradition.

 Location of Picking:Ocean-facing slope of Laoshan Mountain in Laoshan Village, Shandong Province He Family Farm 15-20 acre plot fed by the mountain spring running down from the rock face of Laoshan.

 What Was Picked:Young leaf material with buds

 Quantity Acquired:15 lbs